DaveWeathers/AI-Blackjack/README.md

 1. If you look closely at the test failures, you will see that the problem is that `edu.uab.cis.agents.blackjack.DealerAgent.act` is throwing a `java.lang.UnsupportedOperationException`.

-2. Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`. **Do not modify any other files.** Your agent should implement the following rules:
+2. Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`.
+Your agent should implement the following rules:

   * If the total points represented by the cards are 17 or more, `act` should return `Action.STAND`.
 Otherwise, it should return `Action.HIT`.
   * Even if the total points represents 22 or more (which traditionally would be a "bust") you should return `Action.STAND`.
   * In calculating the total points, the order of the cards does not matter, only the point values.
   * The numeric cards always count for the equivalent number of points (TWO=2, THREE=3, ..., TEN=10).
   * JACK, QUEEN and KING always count for 10 points.
   * Each ACE may count for either 11 points or 1 point.
 You should pick between these by aiming for the highest possible points without exceeding 21.
 That is, if counting an ACE as 11 points would cause your total points to be 22 or more, you should count that ACE as 1 point.

+3. You may modify only `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java` and `src/test/java/edu/uab/cis/agents/blackjack/DealerAgentTest.java`. **Do not modify any other files.** If you need to declare any additional classes, please do so in one of these files.

 ## Test your code